iksteen/pelican-albums/README.rst

 - ``album`` -- The album this image belongs to.
 - ``filename`` -- The filename of this image.
 - ``url`` -- The URL of this image relative to the site URL.
-- ``thumbnail(size=None)`` -- A method that returns the URL of a thumbnail of the given (or default) size relative to the site URL.
+- ``thumbnail(spec=None)`` -- A method that returns the URL of a thumbnail of the given (or default) size and quality relative to the site URL.

 album.html
 ----------

-An example template for album pages (save this as _album.html_ inside your templates directory)::
+An example template for album pages (save this as *album.html* inside your templates directory)::

     {% extends "base.html" %}